‘Hotspot’ Ashfield alleys expected to be shut by March through new public order

-Eight Ashfield alleyways across Sutton, Kirkby and Hucknall and described by authorities as “catalysts for crime and anti-social behaviour” are expected to be closed.
+Eight Ashfield alleyways across Sutton, Kirkby and Hucknall and described by authorities as ‘catalysts for crime and anti-social behaviour’ are to be closed.

-Ashfield Council’s cabinet will discuss a legal public spaces protection order next week, before it is presented to next month’s full council.
+Ashfield Council’s cabinet has this week agreed to move forward with the planned closures following support from residents.

-A PSPO is a legal tool used by councils to clamp down on crime and anti-social behaviour.
-It allows council teams and police to fine people breaching its rules.
+The council held a public consultation on the plans to gate and restrict access to the eight alleyways, under a new public spaces protection order, that have become a hotbed anti-social and criminal behaviour.

 Advertisement